thomasxm/MyHHC23-TXM-WriteUp/docs/easter_eggs.md

 ‘Oh Hi Mark’, I have to Google it to find out this one.
 Then I realised ```WS_OHHIMARK``` has been in HHC for many years!
 [Oh Hi Mark](https://www.youtube.com/watch?v=aekfPU0SwNw)

+[AUF_WIEDERSEHEN](https://en.wikipedia.org/wiki/Auf_Wiedersehen,_Pet) means farewell in German.

 If we check AAANNNDD_SCENE while we are at Rudolph's Rest Resort,

 https://2023.holidayhackchallenge.com/images/fabric/ci-rudolphsrest_floor.png

-We can get a area map of the place!
+We can get an area map of the place!
 The area map can be a perfect tool to make a game guide.

 And Chort?